Laser Ranging

 Principles of Laser Ranging:

-Laser ranging utilizes three primary methods: laser pulse ranging, laser phase ranging, and laser triangulation ranging.
-Each method is associated with specific commonly used measuring ranges and levels of accuracy.
+• Laser ranging utilizes three primary methods: laser pulse ranging, laser phase ranging, and laser triangulation ranging.

-Laser Pulse Ranging
+Laser Pulse Ranging:

 Primarily employed for long-distance measurements, typically exceeding kilometer-level distances, with lower accuracy, typically at the meter level.